 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-On December 8, 1941 while parked at Clark Field on Luzon, destroyed at noon by a Japanese bombing raid.
+On December 8, 1941 at noon while parked at Clark Field destroyed during a Japanese bombing raid.
 Afterwards, written off and stripped for usable parts.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|